mli/deepnumpy-doc/guide/crash-course/2-nn.md

 net(x)
 ```

-Finally, let's access a particular layer's weight
+Finally, access a particular layer's weight with this code.

 ```{.python .input  n=8}
 net.blk[1].weight.data()
 ```

-## Next Steps
+## Next steps

-Before introducing how to train a neural network, let's see how to automatically
+After you create a neural network, learn how to automatically
 compute the gradients in :ref:`crash_course_autograd`.